-A string representing a JSON object that describes the cryptographic operations applied to the JWT.
+A JSON Text Object that describes the cryptographic operations applied to the JWT.
 When the JWT is digitally signed or MACed, the JWT Header is a JWS Header.
 When the JWT is encrypted, the JWT Header is a JWE Header.